Andrew G. Campbell is the fifteenth dean of the Graduate School of Brown University. His term began on July 1, 2016.

 Campbell was educated at York College, City University of New York (biology, 1981), earned his Ph.D. from the University of California, Los Angeles (biology, 1987) and completed postdoctoral training at UCLA and at the University of California, San Francisco.

 Campbell is the recipient of the National Science Foundation CAREER Award, American Foundations for AIDS Research Investigator Award, Harriet W. Sheridan Center Medal for Distinguished Contributions to Teaching and Learning at Brown University, and Brown’s Presidential Award for Excellence in Faculty Governance.
 His national engagement includes service to the NIH, the National Academy of Sciences and the National Science Foundation.
 He is a member of the Howard Hughes Medical Institute Meyerhoff Adaptation Program advisory board as well as several professional societies.
+He is a Fellow of the American Society for Cell Biology and was also recently appointed to serve as member of the Board of Directors of the Council of Graduate Schools.

 At Brown University, his past service includes the role of chair of the Sheridan Center for Teaching and Learning Advisory Board, vice chair of the University Resources Committee, and co-chair of the strategic planning committee for the current Brown Center for Students of Color.